jkalsi1985/brit_insurance_task/test scenarios_for_contact_page.md

 ## Test

-### Navigate to Contact page and Bermuda office address
+### Navigate to Contact page and validate Bermuda office address and contact
 1. Click on menu button
 2. Click on "Contact" link
 3. From "Bermuda office" section, validate Bermuda location is Pembroke